microsoft/ApplicationInsights-dotnet/CONTRIBUTING.md

 * .NET Core SDK 1.1.7
 * .NET Core SDK 2.0 or above.(https://www.microsoft.com/net/download/windows)

+If using Azure VM, the following image from Microsoft contains the above pre-requisites already installed.

+_Visual Studio Enterprise 2017 (latest release) on Windows Server 2016._

 Once you've installed the prerequisites execute either ```buildDebug.cmd``` or ```buildRelease.cmd``` script in the repository root to build the project (excluding functional tests) locally.